Kristen Clarke: Legal career

 In 2006, Clarke joined the NAACP Legal Defense and Educational Fund, where she co-led the political participation group and focused on voting rights and election law reform.
 In 2011, Clarke was appointed director of the civil rights bureau of then-Attorney General of New York Eric Schneiderman, where she led initiatives on criminal justice issues and housing discrimination.
 Under this initiative, the bureau reached agreements with retailers on racial profiling of their customers, police departments on policy reform, and with school districts on the school-to-prison pipeline.

 In 2015, Clarke was appointed president and executive director of the Lawyers' Committee for Civil Rights Under Law.
 One of her first roles was leading Election Protection, a voter protection coalition.
 The New York Times described her as "one of the nation's foremost advocates for voting rights protections."

 In 2019, Clarke represented Taylor Dumpson, the first African American woman student body president of American University, in her lawsuit against avowed neo-Nazi Andrew Anglin, who initiated a racist "troll storm" against her, making her fear for her life and disrupting her ability to pursue her education.
 Clarke successfully fought for the United States District Court for the District of Columbia to recognize that hateful online trolling can interfere with access to public accommodation, as well as securing damages and a restraining order.

 In early 2020, Clarke said that she was "deeply concerned that African American communities are being hardest hit by the COVID-19 pandemic, and that racial bias may be impacting the access they receive to testing and healthcare."
 In the aftermath of the murder of George Floyd, Clarke described the pandemic, record rates of unemployment and racial injustice caused by police brutality as a "perfect storm" for social unrest in the United States.

+In March 2026, Clarke was appointed as general counsel of the NAACP.